alexc-MSFT/sharepoint-events-powerapp/README.md

 Begin with the [Solution overview](https://github.com/OfficeDev/microsoft-teams-apps-requestateam/wiki/Solution-overview) to read about what the app does and how it works.

 When you're ready to try it out, or to use it in your own organization, follow the steps in the [Deployment guide](https://github.com/OfficeDev/microsoft-teams-apps-requestateam/wiki/Deployment-guide).

+## Contributing 💖

+Please feel free to contribute to this solution or fork this project for your own needs.